onewangyi/onewangyi.github.io/_pages/about.md

 06/2023: Our paper on Point-supervised Medical Image Segmentation is accepted by _MICCAI2023_.
 Congrats to Yuming. "[SimPLe: Similarity-Aware Propagation Learning for Weakly-Supervised Breast Cancer Segmentation in DCE-MRI](https://link.springer.com/chapter/10.1007/978-3-031-43901-8_54)", [[code]](https://github.com/Abner228/SmileCode).

 05/2023: Our paper on Medical Image Registration is early accepted by _MICCAI2023_.
 Congrats to Haiqiao. "[ModeT: Learning Deformable Image Registration via Motion Decomposition Transformer](https://link.springer.com/chapter/10.1007/978-3-031-43999-5_70)", [[code]](https://github.com/ZAX130/SmileCode).

-03/2023: Dr. Wang has served as the Program Committee Member of The 36th IEEE International Symposium on Computer-Based Medical Systems (_IEEE CBMS2023_).

-03/2023: Our paper on Breast Cancer Segmentation in DCE-MRI is accepted by _Expert Systems with Applications_.
-Congrats to Rian. "[Joint-phase Attention Network for Breast Cancer Segmentation in DCE-MRI](https://www.sciencedirect.com/science/article/pii/S0957417423004645)", [[code]](https://github.com/ryandok/JPA).

 Contact
 ======